vvyborniy/native-app-automation/README.md

 ### Create an Emulator in Android Studio

+> [!IMPORTANT]
-You need to create an emulator in Android Studio with the following configuration:
+>You need to create an emulator in Android Studio with the following configuration:

 ```Emulator Name: pixel_8```